Stefano Langone

 Stefano Langone (/stɛˈfɑːnoʊˌlæŋ'goʊni/; born February 27, 1989), known as Stefano in his recording career, is an American singer and musician from Kent, Washington.
 Langone placed seventh on the tenth season of American Idol.
-Post American Idol, Stefano Langone continued to pursue his musical career, turning professional immediately after his appearance on the show.
-Langone became an independent artist in January 2014, performing from a wide diverse range of musical genres including pop, classical, rap, jazz and soul.
+Post American Idol, Langone pursued his musical career and became an independent artist in January 2014.

-Personal life
+Early life

 Langone was born on February 27, 1989, in Bellevue, Washington, to Ernie and Carrie Langone.
 His father is Italian and his mother is Mexican.
 His father works as a career advisor at The Art Institute of Seattle and is also a singer and musician.
 Langone has been singing and playing the piano since childhood.
 He attended Emerald Park Elementary School, Meridian Junior High, and Kentwood High School, as well as Bellevue College, where he was given a full ride scholarship.
 He performed with Bellevue College's 'Celebration!' vocal jazz ensemble while he was a student there.